AthenaModel/kite/docs/lib.md

 * Focus on making "lib" packages available as include's.
 * Add a "lib" command to package.kite.
 For now, it's just "lib name".
   There can be several.
+DONE
 * Revise the lib template to include the markers in the "pkg*" files.
+  DONE
 * Only create kiteinfo if there's an appkit.
+DONE
 * Update the "lib" pkg* files at the same time as kiteinfo.
-(Actually, update all lib/*/pkg* files that have the markers.)
+DONE
 * Move build logs to ".kite", which is gitignored.
 * Support "kite shell" using a ".kite/shell.tcl" script.
 * Add a "shell" command to package.kite that defines a script to be